SR-hakwara/CS50_Final_project_v3/README.md

 - `datetime` for date handling
 - `re` (regular expressions) for date validation (deadline)
 - `literal_eval` from `ast` to safely convert the string representation of a list to an actual list (eval() is more risky)

-## File Structure
-- `project.py`: Main application script managing view and containing some core functionality
-- `controller.py`: Controlling data transfert between the view the database (csv files) and model files.
-- `test_project`: File for testing the core functionality
-- `README.md`: This file.
-- `.requirement.txt`: the module and library used in the project.
-- `./BD/projects.csv`: CSV file storing project information
-- `./BD/tasks.csv`: CSV file storing task information
-- `./Model/__init__.py`: to declare the folder as a package and import all model
-- `./Model/data_tpe.py`: Defines a base class with shared attributes and methods for all models.
-- `./Model/project_.py`: Represents the project model, inheriting from data_type.
-- `./Model/task.py`: Represents the task model, inheriting from data_type.

-## Design Choices and Justifications

-For this project, CSV files were chosen for data storage because they're simple, portable, and easy to edit.
-Using a database was an option, but it felt unnecessary for this scale.

-The project uses a structure inspired by MVC.
-Models handle data, controllers manage logic, and the main interface connects everything.
-A base class, data_type, was created to avoid repeating common code for projects and tasks.

-Some control logic is kept in project.py to meet the CS50 project's requirements for testability.
-" 3 required custom functions other than main must also be in project.py ".

-Validation and error handling were added to avoid invalid inputs, like deadlines in the past.
-Clear messages help users fix mistakes easily.

-These decisions were made to keep the project simple, functional, and user-friendly.

 ## Fonctionnalités principales